amineyarman/vue-kinesis/README.md

 # vuejs-mouse-parallax
-A simple to use Mouse Parallax Component - Made with Vue.js
+An easy to use Mouse Parallax Component - Made with Vue.js

 ## Demo